 Let’s keep it real though.
 It may be a lot of steps to get from start to finish, but it’s not difficult.
 To make it worth your time, you should be making two glasses at the very minimum and at four glasses, you’ll stop debating whether or not it was worth it :).
+Oh and if you’re looking for another flavor variety be sure to check out my taro milk tea or hot almond milk tea recipe!

 It seems like boba milk tea had the same fad surge in popularity like many other foods to hit Southern California.
 However I think I’ve been drinking this for over 15 years here.
 Boba tea has survived many other food fads to hit since, and the tea itself has seen some fun innovations–some of my favorites are the salted whipped cream topping and mini ‘popping’ boba.